 In May 4, 2014, General Office of the State Council issued the Opinions of the General Office of the State Council on Supporting the Steady Growth of Foreign Trade (Decree of the State Council No. 19 [2014]) in which It's proposed "to speed up the construction of electronic ports, implement the "single-window" acceptance of international trade and comprehensively promote "one declaration, one inspection and one release" to achieve the sharing of information between port departments and local governments."
+(Link 8.1)

+On July 17, 2014, GACC and former General Administration of Quality Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) signed Memorandum on Deepening Customs Inspection Cooperation and Jointly Promoting the Steady Growth of Foreign Trade in which It's clearly stipulated that the two departments will join hands to "comprehensively promote "one declaration, one inspection and one release" in customs inspection three, speed up "single-window" construction, promote the realization of information exchange, mutual recognition, mutual supervision and law enforcement."
 (Link 8.2)

-On July 17, 2014, GACC and AQSIQ signed Memorandum on Deepening Customs Inspection Cooperation and Jointly Promoting the Steady Growth of Foreign Trade in which It's clearly stipulated that the two departments will join hands to "comprehensively promote "one declaration, one inspection and one release" in customs inspection three, speed up "single-window" construction, promote the realization of information exchange, mutual recognition, mutual supervision and law enforcement."
-(Link 8.3)